ultrazohm/ultrazohm_sw/docs/source/hardware/adapter_cards/digital/Digital_Resolver_rev01.rst

 * Determine correct placement options for correct function (Default is 16-bit resolution) and one common GND for all channels
 * Program CPLD with proper firmware, `uz_d_resolver CPLD program <https://bitbucket.org/ultrazohm/cpld_lattice/src/master/uz_d_resolver/>`_.
 See :ref:`label_cpld_programming` for details.
+* Attention: There are two different CPLD programms.
+One for usage of the adapter board in slots D1 to D4.
+And a special one for usage in slot D5.

 Known issues
 ------------